 Advanced Precision Machining provides unparalleled customer satisfaction.
 Call us today at 303.776.1910.

-What sets Swiss-type lathes apart, resulting in reduced setup times, secondary operations and work in process adjustments, is their specific design allowing for extreme accuracy and ultra-high tolerances.
+What truly sets Swiss-type lathes apart, resulting in reduced setup times, secondary operations and work in process adjustments, is their specific design allowing for extreme accuracy and ultra-high tolerances.
 They differ from other lathes where the part is stationary and the cutting tool moves.
 Instead, Swiss turning lets a part move vertically while the tool remains stationary.
-The key to this operation is a“sliding headstock” style and a “guide bushing”.
-In short, bar stock is held firmly in the machine with a “collet” and advanced, or slid vertically through the guide bushing closely past a stationary, single-point lathe turning tool.
+The key to this operation is a “sliding headstock” style and a “guide bushing”.
+To explain, bar stock is held firmly in the machine with a “collet” and advanced, or slid vertically through the guide bushing closely past a stationary, single-point lathe turning tool.
 Only the portion being machined is exposed from the guide bushing to the cutting tool.
 This results in great rigidity during the CNC turning process minimizing deflection and vibration while maximizing accuracy and efficiency.
 In fact, the entire machining process can be completed in a single operation with one setup, reducing the number of times a part is touched during production.
-The use of live tooling and sub-spindles allow for overlapping operations.
+The use of live tooling and sub-spindles even allows for overlapping operations.
+Simply put, with a wide range of capabilities, Swiss-type machining is the most precise and efficient machining method for manufacturing the accurate and critical components customers demand.

-There are some nuances to be learned for a CNC machinist new to the technology, and Swiss-type CNC turning certainly requires deft operation to ensure the demands of tight tolerances are adhered to.
-What began with Swiss watch makers, then on to screw manufactures, has now become mainstream.
+Of course, there are a few drawbacks.
+As expected, price is a common obstacle causing shops to stop short of adding a Swiss-type lathe to the mix with an average cost running significantly higher than traditional machines There are also some nuances to be learned for a CNC machinist new to the technology, and Swiss-type CNC turning certainly requires deft operation to ensure the demands of tight tolerances are adhered to.
+The learning curve is steep and requires different thinking regarding axis motion.
+Most of these machines use oil as the cutting fluid rather than water, so this is a concern when it comes to fire suppression.
+But, the advantages far outweigh the shortlist of disadvantages!
+What began with Swiss watchmakers, then on to screw manufacturers, has now become mainstream.
 The bottom line is that more and more machine shops have discovered the value of these machines as demand for ever-smaller CNC machine parts has grown.
-The future for Swiss-type machines will only expand, and machine shops that seek to adopt the technology can distinguish themselves with more high-end work and gain a competitive advantage.
+The future for Swiss-type machines will only expand, and machine shops that seek to adopt the technology can distinguish themselves with more high-end work and gain a competitive advantage; What every operation needs in these challenging times.